MattDurand/TheoryOfAlgorithms/README.md

 ``` Git Clone https://github.com/MattDurand/TheoryOfAlgorithms ```
 * From here, change directory to the project by entering the following command
 ``` cd cmake-build-debug/ ```
-* To compile the project code (Do this every time before running)
+* To compile the project code (Do this every time before running) enter:
 ``` gcc -lm -Wall -o md5 main.c ```
 * To run the code and to hash an input string, enter the following command:
 ``` ./md5 -s "Your string here" ```